WattBowers/portfolio/README.md

 This project is built using Next.Js and typescript.
 It is a place to link to all of my socials along with my github and a contact form that leads to my email.

 This is the updated version of the website.
-You can find the live site here: https://jackson-watt-bowers-172z2raxh-wattbowers.vercel.app/
+You can find the live site here: jackson-watt-bowers.vercel.app

 ### What I learned